draghuram/draghuram.github.io/_posts/2018-01-20-how-many-byes.md

 ### Proving the formula

-We can see that the formula works pretty well but can we actually prove that this is the case for any N?
+We can see that the pattern (or formula) works pretty well but can we actually prove that this is the case for any N?
 Let us give it a try.

 Before we begin, here is a property that holds true for N (number of players):